Description of your page. About 20-50 words would be adequate, mentioning your main keyword once or twice....no more than that. ">

 Where to from here?

 It's time to get our hands dirty and our heads working.
-Let's really sort out what is important to your family and write out our educational goals!
+Let's really sort out what is important to your family and write out your own educational objectives for your homeschool!
+Learn how to Set Family Educational Goals.

-If you're not really certain that setting family educational goals is necessary, read Setting Educational Goals- is it really important? for my explanation of how setting educational goals will help you in the whole homeschooling process.
+If you're not really certain that setting family educational goals is necessary, read Setting Educational Goals- is it really important? for my explanation of how setting educational objectives for you homeschool will help you in the whole homeschooling process.

 Like to see the big picture again?